petersandor/petersandor/README.md

 ### 🪧 Note

-The contribution graph may not reflect all the activity performed in private GitHub instance(s) of my past and/or future employer(s) due to the disabled [unified contributions](https://docs.github.com/en/github-ae@latest/admin/configuration/configuring-github-connect/enabling-unified-contributions-for-your-enterprise) feature.
+The contribution graph may not reflect all the activity performed in private GitHub instance(s) of my past, current and/or future employer(s) due to the disabled [unified contributions](https://docs.github.com/en/github-ae@latest/admin/configuration/configuring-github-connect/enabling-unified-contributions-for-your-enterprise) feature.

 <!--
 ### Stats